2002 American Le Mans Series

 The 2002 American Le Mans Series season was the 32nd season for the IMSA GT Championship, and the fourth under the American Le Mans Series banner.
 It was a series for Le Mans Prototypes (LMP) and Grand Touring (GT) race cars divided into 4 classes: LMP900, LMP675, GTS, and GT.
 It began March 16, 2002 and ended October 12, 2002 after 10 races.

+Audi Sport North America won the LMP900 championship.
+Corvette Racing won the GTS championship.